home | what's new | other sitescontact | about

 On the Word Gems site one will find several thousand pages presenting and discussing, not just the “scientific evidence for the afterlife” but, an array of related topics.

-For the assiduous student, there’s enough to investigate here to keep one immersed in research for several years.
-However, who has the time, or the energy, to closely survey all this?
+For the assiduous student, there’s enough to investigate here to keep one immersed in research for some years.
+However, who has the time or the energy to closely survey all this?
 Probably not many.
 I know, for myself, in my 70s now, not infrequently I’ll mentally exclaim, “How did I ever write all this stuff?
 I couldn’t do it today.
-I’m glad I started nearly 30 years ago when I was ‘still alive’.”
+I’m glad I started writing nearly 30 years ago when I was still alive.”

-Most people, we learn, don’t get this right, set themselves back, and delay their happiness.
+Most people, we will come to learn, don’t get this right, set themselves back, and delay their happiness.
 But it can be different for you.

 temporary dark detention